facebookresearch/digit-interface/README.md

 Replug the DIGIT device into host.

 ## License
-This code is licensed under CC-by-NC, as found in the LICENSE file.
+This code is licensed under CC-by-NC, as found in the [LICENSE](LICENSE) file.

 ## Citing
-If you like our work, please consider citing us:
+If you like this project, please consider citing us:

 ```BibTeX
 @Article{Lambeta2020DIGIT,